Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Discussion

 \subsection{Future work}

-In future work, there are three axes of potential research.
+In future work, there are two axes of potential research that could significantly impact machine learning for health.
 First, clinical missingness is only one dimension of how clinical presence shapes the data-generating process.
-The interaction between patients and the healthcare system not only imprints missingness, but it may also shape aspects such as the temporality of medical time series, which may similarly convey group-specific disparities that current machine learning pipelines may amplify.
-Second, the development of a toolbox for quantification of the uncertainty of the fairness conclusions associated with the missingness process would be valuable to express a model's deployment risk.
-Third, this work focuses on the impact of imputation on algorithmic fairness.
-Future work can study the interplay between missingness and other stages of the machine learning pipeline, such as characterising how the model choice may interact with disparities in the missingness patterns.
+The interaction between patients and the healthcare system not only imprints missingness, but it may also shape aspects such as the temporality of medical time series, which may similarly convey group-specific disparities that current machine learning models may amplify.
+Second, our proposed framework is appropriate when the data-generation process remains stable between development and deployment.
+As noted in the paper, this is a testable assumption.
+However, if the outcome of the test is that the distribution has shifted, there is a need for guidance that can inform imputation choice under distribution shift while accounting for algorithmic fairness.